-

 “Freedom is the delicate fruit of a mature civilization.” –Lord Acton

 Freedom is a responsibility more than it is a right.
-It is a burden to be free because freedom demands personal accountability.
+It is a burden to be free, because freedom demands personal accountability.
 The more we focus on the role of the state as provider of security and benefits, the more difficult it is to see freedom as the best instrument for meeting our needs.
 More importantly, the more we see ourselves as rescuers of the poor, the less effective we will become.
 Instead of being witnesses to the miracle of lives lived fully we will become poverty managers, keeping people more or less well-fed but still poor.
 The greater the appetite for the mirage of “security” offered by macrosystems or by well-intentioned but ineffective “do-gooders,” the more we harm people and the less free they become.
-Freedom demands we stay in the background, as scenery in the drama of a person’s journey towards integral human fulfillment.
-If we insist on being rescuers and protagonists, we dim the light of freedom in the hearts of men.
+Freedom demands we stay in the background, as scenery in the drama of a person’s journey toward integral human fulfillment.
+If we insist on being rescuers and protagonists, we dim the light of freedom in the hearts of others.

 Charity workers a century ago did not press for government programs but instead showed poor people how to improve their lives while resisting enslavement to government masters.
 Job freedom was the opportunity to drive a wagon without paying bribes, to cut hair without having to go to barbers’ college, and to get a foot on the lowest rung of the ladder, even if the wages there were low.
 Freedom was the opportunity for a family to escape dire poverty by having a father work long hours and a mother sew garments at home.
-Life was hard, but static, multi-generational poverty of the kind we now have was rare; those who persevered moved away beyond poverty.
+Life was hard, but static, multi-generational poverty of the kind we now have was rare; those who persevered moved beyond poverty.

-People must be allowed to fail, if that is what they choose.
+People must be allowed to fail, if that is what they encounter.
 Failure is a teacher.
 At the very least, freedom is an exemption from the power of others.
 At its best, it is the pursuit of what is really good.
 To act justly toward those seeking freedom we must create processes with just characteristics, but we can never guarantee equality of outcomes.

-1. God
+God

 We are not just flesh …

-Foggy BridgeTrue philanthropy must take into account spiritual as well as physical needs.
+True philanthropy must take into account spiritual as well as physical needs.

 Poverty fighters a century ago acknowledged this and were more successful in helping those in need.
 Christians worshipped a God who came to earth and showed through His life and death the literal meaning of compassion—suffering with another.
 Groups such as the Industrial Christian Alliance noted that they used “religious methods”—reminding the poor that God made them and had high expectations for them—to “restore the fallen and helpless to self-respect and self-support.”
 If it is true that we are spiritual beings, how can we truly help the poor in purely secular terms?
 Challenge that goes beyond the material is still essential to fighting poverty.
-In Washington, D.C., multimillion dollar programs have failed, but a mile from the U.S. Capitol success stories are being created by Christian ministries such as Clean and Sober Streets, the Gospel Mission, which fights homelessness by offering true hope; and the Capitol Hill Crisis Pregnancy Center.
+In Washington, D.C., multimillion dollar programs have failed, but a mile from the U.S. Capitol success stories are being created by Christian ministries such as Clean and Sober Streets; the Gospel Mission, which fights homelessness by offering true hope; and the Capitol Hill Crisis Pregnancy Center.
 To be successful in eliminating poverty, we must remember that we are more than bodies to be clothed and mouths to be fed.

 Christians must choose.
 Are we hired hands of the state, willing to trade our faith for some dollars, or are we the Lord’s hands among those who suffer?

-Now, faith-based organizations must beware of becoming the hired hand of the state by depending on government funds.
+Faith-based organizations must beware of becoming the hired hand of the state by depending on government funds.
 When we entertain ideas about the Kingdom of God here on earth, we must understand the limitations of temporality and the transcendent nature of our work.
 With that conviction, we must understand that our work, in the end, is not to be measured empirically by a record of services provided but instead by the strength of our dedication and commitment to our values.
 It is the profound moral worth of our ideas and the humbling closeness of our presence that counts the most in our work, not the scope of services we might provide.